Bluette1/coding-diary/content/blog/technology-is-not-bad/index.md

 description: Becoming More Human in the Robotic Age.
 ---

-# Technology Is Not Bad: It's Our Interpretation of It

 *"Technology has gotten amazing.
 People have gotten worse."* — Anonymous

 In today’s rapidly evolving world, technology often finds itself at the center of heated debates.
 Critics argue that technological advancements lead to social isolation, environmental degradation, and a decline in human values.
 However, we must recognize that technology itself is not inherently bad; rather, it is our interpretation and use of it that shapes its impact on society.
 As we navigate the robotic age, it’s essential to embrace technology while striving to enhance our humanity.